olliw42/mLRS-docu/docs/TBS_FPV_CRSF_DOC.md

     0xEE ~~~ id0[Frame Length] ~~~ 0x81 ~~~ id1[Command Byte] ~~~ Payload ~~~ CRC
 ```

+The Frame Length and CRC are as per the CRSF specification in the above.

 The mBridge protocol is relatively complicated, as it serves mLRS for various additional purposes besides communication with the Lua configuration script.

 mLRS project home: https://github.com/olliw42/mLRS/